BostonDH/boston-dh-site/content/2025-pg-draft.md

 <!-- Session 1A -->
 ### AI, Open Scholarship and Access to the Human Record
-Location: Commonwealth Salon & Zoom
+Location: Zoom & Commonwealth Salon (McKim, Level 1)

 <a class="modal-link" href="#crane-abowitz">AI, Open Scholarship and Access to the Human Record</a> &mdash; Gregory Crane, Sarah Abowitz, Alison Babeu, Peter Nadel, Charles Pletcher (Tufts University);